Defense Against Probation Violations

 Parole is when a person has fulfilled their prison sentence and has been released because they were eligible for parole as outlined when the sentence was originally delivered.
 Parole can be approved or denied by a parole board with factors such as rehabilitation and good behavior considered.

 A technical violation occurs when the parole is violated because of miscommunication or confusion.
 Violating parole deliberately is a direct violation and ramifications include being sent back to prison.
 Having an aggressive and well-qualified Minneapolis criminal defense lawyer working with you is important to ensuring that your rights are well-protected.
 In cases of parole or probation violation, it is important to remember that you still have many legal rights.
 Ultimately, most individuals that have been accused of violating probation or parole have little knowledge of these rights until they have contracted an experienced attorney who can help them understand and defend them.

 Contact A Minneapolis Probation Violation Attorney

 When a person violates probation or parole, they can be doing it intentionally or accidentally.
-Sometimes a violation is the result of confusion or a miscommunication and can be quickly rectified.
-To be sure your rights are being appropriately defended and all important information is provided to make the best decisions for your case, contact the Speas Law Firm, PA by calling 612-333-6160 and schedule a initial consultation.
+Sometimes a violation is the result of confusion or miscommunication and can be quickly rectified.
+To be sure your rights are being appropriately defended and all important information is provided to make the best decisions for your case, contact the Speas Law Firm, P.A., by calling 612-333-6160 and schedule an initial consultation.